juan267/oauth/README.md

   - GET public profile of a user
   - Look at the API docs and find what other actions you can do on behalf of the user.

-### Release 2: Create a Gem
-How do many gems come to existance? through projects like this one.
-While working on a project, some smart engineers like yourselves decide to share their work and findings with the rest of the world.
-After solving the problem of connecting to LinkedIn API through OAuth, you decided to share that awesome work with the world.
-Your mission is to create a Gem that easily allows users to connect and communicate with the LinkedIn API through OAuth.
-Through your gem, the user shouldn't have to worry about things like HTTParty or other dependencies.
-All they need to do is initialize an object with their LinkedIn API key and secret and use that object for all OAuth and API interactions.
-Bundler provides a [great and easy way](http://bundler.io/v1.6/rubygems.html) to create a gem skeleton.

 ## Resources
 https://developer.linkedin.com/documents/authentication